 - Has become the cancer “newsletter” for Tompkins County.
 Close to 9,000 recipients.
 Upcoming events, programs.

 Guide to Cancer Support Services

-Cancer Connections Column in the Ithaca Journal
+Cancer Connections Column from the Ithaca Journal (prior to 2018)

 - Presentations in schools, workplaces, and other venues.
 Often helping a group understand how to help a co-worker (or fellow student) with cancer.

 - An 800 volume lending library of resources on cancer, health and wellness.
 Open to the public.